bimalka98/LaTeX-Templates/README.md

 ## Note
 Before use this templates you need to install a LaTeX Editor.
 I personally prefer `TeXstudio`.
-It is up to you to choose one.
+It is up to you to choose one. `Installation procedure of the editor is little different` from a conventinal software installation therefore please refer following video.

 A complete guide for installation can be found at https://www.youtube.com/watch?v=3q7zxSbGxyU&t=23s